Skykomish River: Discharge

 According to the U.S. Geological Survey, the South Fork is about twice the size of the North Fork in terms of both discharge and watershed area above their confluence at Index, making it the true hydrologic source of the Skykomish River.
 The South Fork average flow of 2431 cuft/s is sourced from a drainage area of 355 mi2, compared to the North Fork which has an average flow of 1216 cuft/s from a drainage area of 146 mi2.
 In turn the source of the South Fork – in terms of streamflow – is the Rapid River, a tributary of the Beckler River, which in turn is a tributary of the South Fork Skykomish.

-Glacial loss in the higher portion of the watershed in the Cascades has led to declining streamflow, especually during the late summer.
+Glacial loss in the higher portion of the watershed in the Cascades has led to declining streamflow, especially during the late summer.
 In 2022, researchers determined that Hinman Glacier, which as recently as 1971 was the largest glacier in the river's watershed, had completely retreated as a result of climate change.
 As a whole, the area of the Skykomish watershed that was covered by glacial ice decreased from 3.8 km2 in 1958 to 1.7 km2 in 2022 - a 55% loss.
 Consequently, days with streamflow below the threshold necessary to maintain short-term survival of fish in the river has increased.
 Annual precipitation values had not been observed as declining.